GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/all-infrastructure/README.md

 > **_NOTE:_**
 [SMT](https://googlecloudplatform.github.io/spanner-migration-tool/quickstart.html)
 > can be used for converting a MySQL schema to a Spanner compatible schema.

+## Description

+This sample contains the following files -

+1. `main.tf` - This contains the Terraform resources which will be created.
+2. `outputs.tf` - This declares the outputs that will be output as part of running this terraform example.
+3. `variables.tf` - This declares the input variables that are required to configure the resources.
+4. `terraform.tf` - This contains the required providers and APIs/project
+   configurations for this sample.
+5. `terraform.tfvars` - This contains the dummy inputs that need to be populated to run this example.
+6. `terraform_simple.tfvars` - This contains the minimal list of dummy inputs that need to be populated to run this example.

+## Resources Created

 Given these assumptions, it uses a supplied source database connection configuration and creates the following resources -